VLA-1553 Chikungunya Vaccine Description

-- September 8, 2020 - Valneva SE announced the initiation of a pivotal Phase 3 clinical trial for its differentiated, single-shot chikungunya vaccine candidate VLA1553, the first chikungunya vaccine Biologics License Application to be approved in the U.S. will be eligible to receive a Priority Review Voucher.
+September 8, 2020 - Valneva SE announced the initiation of a pivotal Phase 3 clinical trial for its differentiated, single-shot chikungunya vaccine candidate VLA1553, the first chikungunya vaccine Biologics License Application to be approved in the U.S. would be eligible to receive a Priority Review Voucher.

-- May 7, 2020 - Valneva Reports Q1 Results and Updates 2020 Guidance.
+May 7, 2020 - Valneva Reports Q1 Results and Updates 2020 Guidance.
 Valneva is currently advancing all activities, including its Contract Research Organization (CRO), to allow Phase 3 initiation as soon as the COVID-19 situation permits.
-As previously announced, the Company’s assumption is that it may start Phase 3 clinical studies in the fourth quarter of this year, which is three months later than originally planned.
+As previously announced, the Company assumes that it may start Phase 3 clinical studies in the fourth quarter of this year, three months later than originally planned.

-- January 24, 2020 - The Company’s assumption is that it may start Phase 3 in the fourth quarter of 2020, representing approximately a delay of 3 to 6 months compared to its original plans.
+January 24, 2020 - The Company assumes that it may start Phase 3 in the fourth quarter of 2020, representing approximately a 3 to 6 months delay compared to its original plans.

-- January 7, 2020 – An End Of Phase 2 meeting has been scheduled with the U.S. Food and Drug Administration on February 24, 2020, for the chikungunya vaccine candidate VLA1553.
+January 7, 2020 – An End Of Phase 2 meeting was scheduled with the U.S. Food and Drug Administration on February 24, 2020, for the chikungunya vaccine candidate VLA1553.

-- November 18, 2019 - Final Phase 1 results up to Month 13 confirm the excellent immunogenicity and safety profile for VLA1553, its single-shot vaccine candidate.
-The final results showed an excellent immunogenicity profile in all vaccinated dose groups after a single vaccination, with a 100 percent seroconversion achieved at Day 14 after a single vaccination, in all dose groups, and titers were sustained at 100 percent at Month 12.
+November 18, 2019 - Final Phase, 1 results up to Month 13, confirm the excellent immunogenicity and safety profile for VLA1553, its single-shot vaccine candidate.
+The final results showed an excellent immunogenicity profile in all vaccinated dose groups after a single vaccination.
+A 100 percent seroconversion was achieved on Day 14 after a single vaccination in all dose groups, and titers were sustained at 100 percent at Month 12.

-- December 21, 2018: VLA1553 was granted Fast Track designation by the US Food and Drug Administration (FDA).
+December 21, 2018: VLA1553 was granted Fast Track designation by the US Food and Drug Administration.

 VLA-1553 Chikungunya Vaccine Clinical Trials

-Clinical Trial: VLA1553-301: This is a prospective, double-blinded, multicenter, randomized, pivotal Phase 3 study comprising approximately 4,000 participants aged 18 years or above randomized in a 3:1 ratio to the live-attenuated CHIKV vaccine candidate (VLA1553) or placebo.
+Clinical Trial NCT04546724: This is a prospective, double-blinded, multicenter, randomized, pivotal Phase 3 study comprising approximately 4,000 participants aged 18 years or above randomized in a 3:1 ratio to the live-attenuated CHIKV vaccine candidate (VLA1553) or placebo.
 The study will be conducted at multiple sites across the U.S. The final dose of lyophilized VLA1553 or placebo will be administered as a single intramuscular immunization.
 Last updated on December 19, 2020.
 Estimated Study Completion Date: July 2021.